Scan for viruses

 Full scan: this is a complete profile that will scan all files on all hard drives.
 The time it takes to do this depends on your computer’s performance, the number of storage devices you use, file types and how much data you have stored.

-Custom scans: if you have created profiles for specific scan tasks, they will appear in the Antivirus More Actions drop-down (...) and in the Manage Profiles section, for easy execution.
+Custom scans: if you have created profiles for specific scan tasks, click this button to start a scan with the desired profile.
+To run a specific profile, select it and then click on the Run profile button.
 To learn how to create custom Antivirus profiles, click here.

 Note that the scan time will depend on the selected profile, on general computer performance and the amount of files to be scanned.
 Also, we recommend you let BullGuard finish the scan before performing any CPU intensive tasks on the computer, as this will affect scan times considerably.